Fazioli: Use by professional musicians

 The prototype of the first F308 received its first public performance in 1987, at the Teatro Comunale in Monfalcone, where French pianist François-Joël Thiollier performed both of Tchaikovsky's piano concertos.

 Later that year, Lazar Berman played Liszt's Second Concerto on the F308 concert grand at the Carnegie Hall in New York.
 Murray Perahia also requested the same model for his concert at the Teatro Goldoni in Venice.

 Toward the end of that year, Alfred Brendel chose to perform on Fazioli pianos for his Italian tour.
 The cooperation with the Zanussi R&D Center led to the optimization of the entire product line: the six improved models (F156, F183, F212, F228, F278, F308), which today still represent the entire Fazioli range, were showcased at the 1988 edition of the Musikmesse Frankfurt.
 Following the expansion and modernization, output hit six units per month in this period.
 In 1994, Fazioli Pianoforti attended its first exhibition at the NAMM Show in Anaheim, California.

 In the same year, the company displayed at Music China in Shanghai.
 A concert grand piano was installed in the Sydney Town Hall in Australia and its debut performance came in a concert attended by Australian Prime Minister Paul Keating.
 Fazioli pianos were also chosen for the Gina Bachauer Piano Competition in Salt Lake City.

 In 1993, Indonesian pianist Ananda Sukarlan recorded his first CD, The Pentatonic Connection on the first Fazioli piano in Holland.

 In 1995, the F308 model was unveiled at the NAMM Show.
 In June, the F308 model was presented in China, leading to the purchase of one of these instruments by the Beijing Conservatory.

 Steve Beresford plays a Fazioli piano.

-In 1996, a Fazioli was chosen for concerts in the Vienna Musikverein by Ingeborg Baldaszti, Markus Schirmer, Jasminka Stancul and Elisabeth Leonskaya.
-The unique Brunei concert grand was built to order for the Sultan of Brunei, featuring inlays of precious stones, mother of pearl and exotic woods.
-In addition to standard black instruments, the company developed a series of unique art case models to cater to its most exacting customers.
+In 1996, pianists Ingeborg Baldaszti, Markus Schirmer, Jasminka Stancul, and Elisabeth Leonskaya selected a Fazioli piano for performances at the Vienna Musikverein.
+The company also produced the Brunei concert grand for the Sultan of Brunei, which incorporated inlays of precious stones, mother-of-pearl, and exotic woods.
+Alongside its standard black pianos, Fazioli produces custom art case models designed to individual customer specifications.